 Powerwall is configured to meet your home’s specific energy needs.
-Use the Tesla app to monitor and manage your solar system’s performance with features and control modes such as Backup Reserve, Self-Powered and Time-Based Control.
-When temperatures are below freezing, Preconditioning is enabled, heating your Powerwall to improve operation and charging performance.
+Use the Tesla app to monitor and manage your system’s performance with features and control modes such as Backup Reserve, Self-Powered, Time-Based Control and Advanced Setting.

 Learn more about the following modes for your Powerwall:

 With Backup Reserve, your Powerwall provides you with energy security during a grid outage.
 Set your preferred reserve percentage by adjusting the slider at the top of the ‘Settings’ screen.

 If you prefer to reserve more energy for use during a grid outage, or if your area is more prone to outages, you can set a higher reserve percentage.
 If you prefer to optimise your Powerwall for daily cycling when Self-Powered or Time-Based Control mode is enabled, you can set a lower reserve percentage.

 Tesla Energy Plan customers: Please note that if you are connected to the Tesla Energy Plan, your Powerwall will be set to a minimum reserve of 20 percent backup.
 If you would like to lower your backup reserve, you can contact Tesla.